onzfonz/comp227/src/content/8/en/part8c.md

 });
 ```

-Currently, if we run ESlint it will also interpret the files in the *build* directory.
+If we run ESlint now, it will unfortunately interpret the compiler-generated files in the *build* directory.
-We don't want that, since the code there is compiler-generated.
-We can prevent this by creating a  *.eslintignore* file that lists the content we want ESlint to ignore, just like we do with git and *.gitignore*.
+We can prevent this by creating a *.eslintignore* file, which tells ESlint what to ignore.
+This file behaves similar to git and *.gitignore*; you only need to list `build/` in the file.
+We may still get warnings in WebStorm as we would also need to configure its settings to follow ESLint, but we will avoid that for now.

 Let's add an npm script for running the application in production mode: